 Nagorik Oikya President Manna hospitalised

-Nagorik Oikya President Mahmudur Rahman Manna was admitted to Bangabandhu Sheikh Mujib Medical University (BSMMU) after suffering a heart attack last night.
+Nagorik Oikya President Mahmudur Rahman Manna was admitted to Bangabandhu Sheikh Mujib Medical University (BSMMU) after suffering a heart attack on Saturday night.

 According to a press release signed by Nagorik Oikya Organisational Secretary Sabik Anwar, Manna was picked up by law enforcers in plainclothes in 2015.
 He was later shown arrested and spent the next two years in prison over "false" charges.